Tabueeee/puppeteer-request-spy/README.md

 - allows you to write tests verifying specific resources are loaded as expected
 - allows you to exclude unneeded requests from tests, speeding them up significantly
-- allows you to alter a request's response with custom content and http status
+- allows you to alter requests and responses with custom content and http status
 - avoids conflicts resulting from already aborted / continued or responded requests

 ## Install